Shenandoah Valley Regional Airport: Airline service

 Chatauqua Airlines ran US Airways Express' connector service between Shenandoah Valley Regional Airport and Pittsburgh International Airport from July 1996 to June 2000.

 United Express began service between Shenandoah Valley Regional Airport and Washington Dulles International Airport in April 2000.
 United Express service at the airport ended in December 2001.

 Air Midwest offered US Airways Express' connector service between Shenandoah Valley Regional Airport and Pittsburgh International Airport in June 2000.
 Its service ended in April 2003.
 Colgan Air began offering US Airways Express' connector service between Shenandoah Valley Regional Airport and Pittsburgh International Airport in April 2003, when the airport became eligible for federal subsidies under the Essential Air Service program.
 The service to Pittsburgh ended in July 2004 when US Airways downgraded Pittsburgh's status from a hub to a focus city.

 US Airways Express restarted service between Shenandoah Valley Regional Airport and Washington Dulles International Airport in April 2005.
 Colgan Air started offering service between Shenandoah Valley Regional Airport and Washington Dulles International Airport in February 2008.

 In 2011 Roanoke's representative to Congress Bob Goodlatte advocated ending a federal subsidy program called Essential Air Service that made it financially viable for private airlines to offer service to small airports such as Shenandoah Valley.

 In 2012 Colgan Air ended service to Shenandoah Valley Regional Airport after the carrier's parent company declared bankruptcy in 2012.
 The service was replaced by Silver Airways in July 2012.
 Silver Airways' service to the airport ended in November 2016.

 Frontier Airlines began service between Shenandoah Valley Regional Airport and Orlando International Airport in November 2012.
 The service was canceled in April 2013.

 ViaAir began flights between Shenandoah Valley Regional Airport and Charlotte-Douglas International Airport in September 2016.
 ViaAir also began flights from Shenandoah Valley Regional Airport to Orlando Sanford International Airport.
 In November 2017, it was announced that the EAS routes served by ViaAir would cease and SkyWest, operated as United Express, service would replace ViaAir beginning on April 1, 2018.
 SkyWest ended service in November 2022.

-Service is currently operated by Contour Airlines to Charlotte.
+The U.S. Department of Transportation awarded Contour Airlines, a partner of American Airlines, a three-year contract to operate service at Shenandoah Valley Regional Airport as part of the Essential Air Service program from November 1, 2022, to October 31, 2025.

+On September 19, 2025, the U.S. Department of Transportation selected SkyWest Airlines to provide service from Shenandoah Valley Regional Airport as part of the Essential Air Service program.
+SkyWest Airlines has a codeshare agreement with American Airlines.
+According to SkyWest Airlines' proposal, it will provide 12 roundtrip flights per week from the airport to Charlotte and Chicago O'Hare between November 1, 2025, and October 31, 2029.